The best restaurants in Bozeman are found downtown where visitors can find everything from fine dining to quick, healthy options.

 South 9th Bistro: Coquilles St. Jacques

-You can’t go wrong with any order at South 9th Bistro, but one of their best-known dishes is the Coquilles St. Jacques.
+You can’t go wrong with any order at South 9th Bistro, and one of their best-known dishes is the Coquilles St. Jacques.
 This dish consists of sea scallops, saffron carrot puree, mushroom béchamel sauce, puffed basmati rice, and sliced sautéed asparagus.
-I recommend the Mushroom Risotto as well.
+I recommend the mushroom risotto as well.

 Roost Fried Chicken: Fried Chicken

 The fried chicken at Roost Fried Chicken is iconic and will meet any cravings for a good homestyle meal.
 You can choose to get the fried chicken as classic southern, Nashville hot, or sweet heat.

 The fried chicken is so good that Roost was featured on Diners, Drive-Ins, and Dives.
 Fuel up before your ski trip in Montana or a long hike with some homemade fried chicken.

 Best Ice Cream and Other Desserts in Bozeman

 After enjoying the best of Bozeman’s restaurants, you may want to indulge your sweet tooth.
 Here are the best spots to find ice cream and other desserts in Bozeman (donuts, anyone?).

 Sweet Peaks Ice Cream has two locations in downtown Bozeman, East and West, both on Main Street.
 You can choose from 16-18 flavors that are made with genuine Montana dairy.